 Your solicitor should also outline to you the terms of the lease, your rights and responsibilities as well as explain your legal status as a shared owner.
-It is important that you understand all of this, therefore please ask your solicitor any questions if you are unsure.
+It's important you understand all of this but please speak to your solicitor if you have any questions.

 The information contained in this booklet is for guidance and should assist you when buying your home with Moat.
-Leases may vary and will contain information that is specific to the property you are buying.
-The content of this booklet is not exhaustive and may be subject to change.
+Leases may vary and will contain information that is specific to the home you are buying.